Name/TitleRoot Crop Cutter

-About this objectThis machine was used at Great Glemham, Saxmundham for cutting up beet for cattle.
+About this objectThis mechanical root crop cutter was used at Great Glemham, Saxmundham for cutting up beet for cattle.
 The feeding of roots to livestock was introduced in the 19th century, and various machines were invented to cut them up into slices, or to shred or pulp them.
 By the late 19th century the machines were efficient; driven by steam, or if not available, by horse-gear.

 MakerBentall & Co.